haskellfoundation/tech-proposals/proposals/advisory-db.md

 ### Freeze Files and Build Files

 A _build file_ describes constraints on the direct dependencies needed to build a project.
-Typically, a build file will Haskell build tools use the following formats for build files:
+Typically, Haskell build tools use the following formats for build files:
  * `.cabal` files are the native format used by `cabal-install`, and part of the configuration of a package that uses `stack`.
  * `stack.yaml` files point the `stack` tool at a Stackage resolver, which contains a collection of packages that are tested and maintained in lockstep.
 When using Stack, the `.cabal` file often omits specific information about version bounds, because a Stackage resolver contains only one version of each package.
-The `stack.yaml` file can additionally point at additional dependencies, such as from a Git repository.
+The `stack.yaml` file can also point at additional dependencies, such as from a Git repository.
  * `package.yaml` files are used by `hpack` to generate `.cabal` files, filling out a number of default values by inspecting the code.
  * `cabal.project` files configure the relationship between a collection of packages in a repository, and can do things like specifying alternate sources for dependencies, much like a `stack.yaml` file.